leszek-s/CodableStorage/README.md

 }
 ```

 You can also get all currently stored keys using `allKeys()` and clear the entire storage using `clear()`.
-You can also create more `CodableStorage` instances by passing custom URLs to the initializer and then use multiple storages saved in custom locations if needed.
-You can also use methods with completion handlers if you need to support older system versions and can't use Task.
+It is possible to create more `CodableStorage` instances by passing custom URLs to the initializer and then use multiple storages saved in custom locations if needed.
+You can also use methods with completion handlers if you need to support older system versions and can't use `Task`.

 ## License